MZehren/ADTOF/README.md

 ## Models
-Trained models are available in the [/adtof/models](./adtof/models) folder.
-You can use them directly with the [drumTranscriptor](/bin/drumTranscriptor.py) script:
+Trained models are available in the folder [/adtof/models/](./adtof/models).
+You can use them directly with the script [drumTranscriptor](/bin/drumTranscriptor.py):
->drumTranscriptor.py [-h] inputPath outputPath model
+>usage: drumTranscriptor.py [-h] [-m MODEL] inputPath outputPath
 >
->todo
+>Use one of the three trained model to perform ADT
 >
 >positional arguments:
->  inputPath   Path to music or folder containing music to transcribe
+>  inputPath             Path to music or folder containing music
 >  outputPath            Path to output folder
->  model       name of the nodel to train, possible choice
 >
 >optional arguments:
 >  -h, --help            show this help message and exit
+>  -m MODEL, --model MODEL
+>                        Name of the pre-trained model used for the transcription.
+Values: crnn-ADTOF,
+>                        crnn-all, crnn-ptTMIDT. (default: crnn-ADTOF)

 ## Raw results
-The folder [/evaluatuion](./evaluation) contains the raw results of the cross validation.
+The folder [/evaluation](./evaluation) contains the raw results of the cross validation.
 The plots in the paper are created with the script [plotAlgorithmAccuracy](/bin/plotAlgorithmAccuracy.py)

 ## License
 TODO